On this page

-- Study rooms may be reserved for up to three consecutive hours.
+- Rooms may be reserved for up to three (3) consecutive hours.

-- Study rooms and scanners can be reserved up to three months in advance.
+- Rooms may be reserved up to three (3) months in advance.

-- A maximum of 1 study room and 1 scanner can be booked per day.
+- A maximum of one (1) room can be booked per person per day.

-- A maximum of 3 Grey Nuns study rooms can be booked per week.
+- A maximum of three (3) Webster Library or Grey Nuns study rooms can be booked per person per week.

 If you agree to the following terms and conditions, launch the Booked Scheduler to make a reservation.